-Fiduciary Management Services may be provided on either a Non-Wrap Fee or Wrap Fee basis.
+Management Services may be provided on either a Non-Wrap Fee or Wrap Fee basis.
 In a Non-Wrap Fee account transaction ticket fees charged by the custodian will be billed directly to your account by the custodian.
 We will not receive any portion of such transaction fees from the custodian or you.
+Non-wrap advisory accounts may incur additional fees and expenses separate from the firm's advisory fee, including without limitation, transaction fees such as brokerage commissions, ticket charges and other transaction costs associated with the purchase and sale of securities, custodial fees charged for account maintenance, or termination, transfers or other administrative services, mutual funds or ETF fees, or wire transfer and bank fees.
 In a Wrap Fee account transaction ticket fees charged by the custodian will be included in the fee you pay LFAS.
 Transaction ticket fees are billed directly to us by the qualified custodian for the account and we will pay such costs, but we do not receive any portion of such fees.
+Please note that the firm does not incur transaction fees in connection with the RJA ICA wrap program.

-Clients may incur certain charges imposed by third parties other than LFAS in connection with investments made through the account, including but not limited to fees and expenses imposed directly by a mutual fund, index fund, or exchange trades fund which are disclosed in the fund's prospectus (i.e. fund management fees and other fund expenseses), mark-ups and mark-downs, spreads paid to market makers, fee (such as a commission or markup) for trades executed away from the custodian at another broker-dealer, wire transfer fees and other fees and taxes on brokerage accounts and securities transactions, as well as fees by a retirement plan sponsor.
+Clients may incur certain charges imposed by third parties other than LFAS in connection with investments made through the account, including but not limited to fees and expenses imposed directly by a mutual fund, index fund, or exchange trades fund which are disclosed in the fund's prospectus (i.e. fund management fees and other fund expenses), mark-ups and mark-downs, spreads paid to market makers, fee (such as a commission or markup) for trades executed away from the custodian at another broker-dealer, wire transfer fees and other fees and taxes on brokerage accounts and securities transactions, as well as fees by a retirement plan sponsor.
 Management fees charged by LFAS (which include transaction and execution fees charged) are separate and distinct from the fees and expenses charged by investment company securities that may be recommended to clients.
 A description of these fees and expenses are available in each investment company security's prospectus.
 LFAS and its Advisory Representatives do not retain any portion of these "other" fees.
 The only compensation earned by LFAS is the investment advisory fee described above.
+It is important for clients to review their account documents, custodial agreements and fund prospectuses for a full understanding of all applicable fees.
+These costs can impact investment performance and should be carefully considered when making investment decisions.